Kaastor/rl-foundations-llm/learn/Introduction.md

 The policy gradient updates parameters according to:

 **$\nabla_\theta J(\theta) \approx (R - b) \cdot \nabla_\theta \log \pi_\theta(y | x)$**

+> **Math translation:** This formula says: "Take the gradient of the log-probability of the action we just took.
+Scale it by how good the result was ($R-b$).
+If the result was better than usual (positive), push the gradient to make this action *more* likely.
+If worse (negative), push it to make it *less* likely."

 where:
 * **$R$** is the observed reward for completion $y$